Introduction to Oceania

 Here is a guide on what to expect when you travel to Oceania:

-Each country in Oceania has its own currency.
+Each country in Oceania has its separate currency.
 If you bring major currencies, you can easily exchange them for the local currency.

-You will find a lot of English-speaking locals on most tourist hubs.
+You will find most locals speak English in the tourist hubs.
 But it will depend on the nation you are visiting, as there are some wherein you might encounter difficulty with the language barrier.

 Most of the nations in Oceania offer a wide range of accommodation types.
 You can, therefore, find the right accommodation to suit your budget, whether you want a high-end or a low-cost one.